Skip to main content

 Keep in mind, too, that choosing a wedding date around the holidays might mean you have fewer guests in attendance.

-While it may seem like convenient timing when people may have more time off from work, everyone has their own holiday expectations, traditions, and travel that might keep them from being able to attend.
+While it may seem like convenient timing when people have more time off work, everyone has their own holiday expectations, travel, and traditions that might keep them from being able to attend.

 Check out our blog on the perks of hosting a hotel wedding.